 The Rough Riders Motorcycle Club® (RRMC) is a traditional motorcycle club.
 As members of the motorcycle community, we are respectful of all and affiliated with none.
 The RRMC is dedicated to veterans' causes and POW/MIA issues.
 Our mission is to support all veterans, veteran groups and veteran hospitals.

-Our club membership is composed of veterans from Vietnam era through current conflicts and includes many Active Duty, Reserve, and National Guard personnel.
-Non-veterans who share the Rough Riders M/C values and goals are also welcome – but membership numbers are limited.
+Our club membership is composed of veterans from Vietnam through Afghanistan and includes many Active Duty, Reserve, and National Guard personnel.
+Non-veterans who share the Rough Riders M/C values and goals are also welcome - but membership numbers are limited.
 We welcome all that are interested in supporting veterans or POW/MIA issues and can contribute to our club and cause.
 Prospective members must be sincere and devoted to helping veterans.

 The original RRMC founders were members of a California chapter of an East Coast veteran’s motorcycle club.
 In 1992 ten members splintered off and formed their own club.
 They carefully followed the protocol of asking all the other surrounding clubs if they had any problems with the name, colors, and purpose - none objected.